Contributions of real property represent one of the most complicated yet rewarding opportunities in charitable gift planning.

 Real estate held long-term: If an individual donates real estate held long term (i.e., longer than a year) to a “public” charity, the amount he or she generally can claim as a charitable contribution for federal income tax purposes is the property’s fair market value on the date of the gift.
 See.

 Depreciated real estate: If improved property for which depreciation has been claimed is donated, the donor’s charitable contribution is reduced by the amount of depreciation that would be recaptured as ordinary income if the property were sold.
 See.

-Put a somewhat different way, if the depreciation claimed has been straight-line, the donor’s charitable contribution is generally not reduced (because straight-line depreciation is generally recaptured underas capital gain rather than ordinary income).
-This can make donating depreciated property for which straight-line depreciation has been claimed especially attractive.
-Under current law the amount of straight-line depreciation taken could be subject to a tax rate of 25% if the property were sold.
+Put a somewhat different way, if the depreciation claimed has been straight line, the donor’s charitable contribution is generally not reduced (because straight line depreciation is generally recaptured underas capital gain rather than ordinary income).
+This can make donating depreciated property for which straight line depreciation has been claimed especially attractive.
+Under current law the amount of straight line depreciation taken could be subject to a tax rate of 25 percent if the property were sold.

 Fair market value: For purposes of determining the amount of the donor’s charitable gift, the fair market value of real estate is generally the price at which it would transfer between a willing buyer and a willing seller, each having full knowledge of all facts relevant to the property’s value.
 See.

-If the claimed value of the property is more than $5,000, the donor must obtain a qualified appraisal, as discussed on page 12, to support his or her claim of an income tax charitable deduction with respect to the gift.
+If the claimed value of the property is more than $5,000, the donor must obtain a qualified appraisal to support his or her claim of an income tax charitable deduction with respect to the gift.
 See Part B IRSand and .
 If a deduction of more than $500,000 is claimed, the qualified appraisal must be attached to the return when filed. .

 Limits on the Income Tax Charitable Deduction